Generate KB skills at build time, don't parameterise them

 Build-time generation — a template contains {{claw_root}}/notes/, a setup script resolves it to commonplace/kb/notes/, and the generated skill is literal.
 The LLM reads and acts directly.

 Build-time generation is the right choice.
-It's stabilisation applied to configuration — the template is soft, the generated output is hard.
+It's constraining applied to configuration — the template is soft, the generated output is hard.
 You pay the flexibility cost once at setup time, not on every use.

 The canonical form for skills is standalone (paths relative to KB root: ./notes/, ./scripts/).
 Embedding a knowledge base in a parent project (like commonplace/) is the special case that requires a path prefix.
 The generation step adds that prefix.